Infra-Coders/tf-aws-infra/single-master-k8s/README.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```

+Template rendering now uses Terraform built-in functions, so there is no separate
+`hashicorp/template` provider to install.
+This avoids the darwin/arm64 install
+error seen with the legacy provider.

 > Note: Terraform PLAN
 ```